 - Sustainably sourced palm kernel oil

 Again, a few notes.
 When reaching for animal lard, be it butter, pork lard, beef/bison tallow or duck fat, quality is of utmost importance.
-Be sure to reach for ethically sourced, grass-fed, hormone-free brands such as Epic.
+Be sure to reach for ethically sourced, grass-fed, hormone-free brands such as Epic or Organic Valley.
 Take the same care in selecting choice oils— select organic, sustainably sourced products.
 Yes, you’ll pay more now, but you’ll save your future self some serious cash in medical bills.

 Bottom line: Spend the money on quality and get in the kitchen.